 Applying a Layer Suffix to Existing Objects

 If you create a Work Area and draw it around existing objects in your plan, you'll need to take a few extra steps to apply the layer suffix to those objects.
 In this example, we'll draw a Work Area around some existing trees and other objects in a drawing.

 Because we've drawn this new Work Area around existing objects, those objects will retain their original layer names (without the suffix) until we apply them manually to one type of object at a time.
 This process works with all blocks and hatches, including plants, Reference Notes, irrigation equipment, and "dumb" site blocks such as Plan Graphics and Elevation Graphics.

 First, use our Match Plant tool to select an object within the Work Area and place a copy of that object anywhere within the same Work Area.
-In our example, we'll use Match Plant to copy one of our trees and place the copy off to the side – taking care to place it within the Work Area.
+In our example, we'll use Match Plant to copy one of our shrubs and place the copy off to the side – taking care to place it within the Work Area.

 Because we've placed it after creating the Work Area, the copy will automatically have the new layer suffix applied to it.